coxem14/Recipe-Recommender/README.md

     <img src = 'https://github.com/coxem14/Recipe-Recommender/blob/main/images/Capstone_3_ScreenShots/Screen%20Shot%202021-01-13%20at%209.13.04%20PM.png' width='500'>
 </p>

-However, recent studies have shown that predictive likelihood (or equivalently, perplexity) and human judgment are often not correlated, and even sometimes slightly anti-correlated. [source](https://towardsdatascience.com/evaluate-topic-model-in-python-latent-dirichlet-allocation-lda-7d57484bb5d)
+However, studies have shown that predictive likelihood (or equivalently, perplexity) and human judgment are often not correlated, and even sometimes slightly anti-correlated. [source](https://towardsdatascience.com/evaluate-topic-model-in-python-latent-dirichlet-allocation-lda-7d57484bb5d)
 I definitely found this to be the case when I was analyzing the recommendations of my models.

 In this example, the model with the highest perplexity, actually performed better when recommending recipes similar to the reference recipe.